NVIDIA/NVFlare/integration/monai/examples/spleen_ct_segmentation_local/README.md

 ### 4.1 (Optional) Secure FL workspace

-The project file for creating the secure workspace used in this example is shown at [./workspaces/secure_project.yml](./workspaces/secure_project.yml).
+The project file for creating a secure workspace with homomorphic encryption used in this example is shown at [./workspaces/secure_project.yml](./workspaces/secure_project.yml).

 If you want to run the homomorphic encryption job, please install [TenSEAL](https://github.com/OpenMined/TenSEAL):